 If you prefer to keep your feet dry, you can check out Australasia’s largest mainland penguin population at Pohatu Penguin Colony.

 With your detour over, head back to State Highway 73 and make a beeline for the Canterbury Plains where you’ll get a strong sense of New Zealand’s small town rural roots.
+Miles and miles of patch worked land stretches out in front of you on the plains and the straight roads that dissect the plains feel like they may well run on forever!
 And rising above those farming foundations are colourful hot air balloons that float in the skies over Darfield.
 Ballooning Canterbury take visitors high above the Canterbury Plains where they can marvel at the landscape as it spreads to the edges of the majestic Southern Alps.
 Winter or summer, this is a most magical adventure but do dress warmly as those wicker baskets don’t hold a lot of heat – and because sunrise is the best time of day for ballooning, prepare for an early start.

 But jetboating is the real drawcard in Springfield, with Alpine Jets taking passengers into the Waimakariri River canyon for the ride of their lives.
 With a variety of tours all featuring informative commentary, choose from 30 or 60 minute spins, to a half-day with morning tea or a full day that includes lunch.
 Every timetable (and budget) is catered for in Springfield.

-Stock up for a picnic in Springfield and jump back in the car and head northwest towards Arthur’s Pass until you reach Castle Hill rocks (Kura Tawhiti - Maori for “treasure from afar”).
-The rocks are extraordinarily majestic limestone formations, remnants from when this area was an inland sea over 30 million years ago.
-Today it’s a great spot for a picnic and is popular with rock climbers, while sharp-eyed movie buffs might also recognise the landscape from The Lion, the Witch and the Wardrobe which was partly shot in this neck of the woods.
-Peaceful, pleasantly spooky and a wonderful reminder of how epic nature can be.
-Give yourself a couple of hours here, as it’s one of those places where you’ll want to remind yourself you’re on holiday, and not in a hurry.
+The rocks themselves are extraordinarily majestic limestone formations, remnants from when this are was an inland sea over 30 million years ago.
+Today it’s a great spot for a picnic, or a walk, it is very popular with rock climbers and sharp-eyed movie buffs might also recognise the landscape from The Lion, the Witch and the Wardrobe which was partly shot in this neck of the woods.
+Peaceful, humbling and a wonderful reminder of how epic nature can be, give yourself a couple of hours, as it’s one of those places where you’ll want to remind yourself you’re on holiday, and not in a hurry.

-Just beyond the rocks you’ll come to Castle Hill Village.
-Slightly west of the village you’ll find Hogs Back Track, a series of walking and mountain bike trails where you can journey through dappled beech forests and cross streams to reach Cheeseman Ski Field Road.
-(And the kind folk who established the trails were thoughtful and have built public conveniences by the track and the rocks, so you don’t need to dash off in a hurry.)
+Just west of the village you’ll be delighted to find Hogs Back Track, a series of walking and mountain bike trails where you can journey through tussock land, amongst dappled beech forests and cross streams to reach Cheeseman Ski Field Road.

 Lake Pearson is another natural marvel, a high country lake in the Waimakariri Basin.
 It is an hourglass shaped lake that’s fringed with mature willow trees and dotted with picnic tables and on a still day the water acts like a mirror and the reflections are just breathtaking.
 This lake is popular with bird watchers, fisher folk and those who just wish to stretch the old legs.
 Stop for an hour or so, or a few days if you fancy camping at the Moana Rua campsite – but be warned, you can’t book this campsite, so it’s first come, first served.